ArjunAranetaCodes/ArjunAranetaCodes/README.md

 ### Hi 👋, how are you?

 🔭 I’m currently working on ...
 Java Projects <br/>
 🌱 I’m currently learning ...
-More AWS concepts <br/>
+More CICD lessons <br/>
 <br/>
 📫 How to reach me: https://www.linkedin.com/in/arjun-araneta/
 <!--